Prescription Fraud Defense Lawyer Chicago

 • Loss of professional licenses

-Healthcare professionals and licensed workers may face disciplinary action or license suspension even without a conviction.
+Healthcare professionals may face disciplinary action even without a criminal conviction.

 Defending Prescription Fraud Charges